wachaon/wes/docs/README.en.md

 ## *filesystem*

-Manipulate files and directories. `readTextFileSync` automatically guesses and reads the file's encoding.
+Operate files and directories. `readTextFileSync` automatically guesses and reads the file's encoding.

 ```javascript